ashleefv/Wnt10bBoneCompartment/README.md

 * BoneCompartmentUp.m This file runs the model and utilizes lsqurve fit to estimate the parameters related to Wnt-10b.
 * GraphsforPaper.m This file runs the model and produces graphs that shows the various dynamics involved in remodeling.
 The code also has the option to automatically save the images.
 Note that the images will be overwritten with each new run with the save option on.
+* WntBoneRemodeling.sbml This file provides an sbml version of the model.
+This version does not support multiple remodeling cycles.
+Currently the Wnt-10b fold change is set to 50, but this can be easily changed by the user.

 ## Recommended Supplementary Packages
 [Filled area plot](https://www.mathworks.com/matlabcentral/fileexchange/69652-filled-area-plot) is used to create the shaded region for the validation graph.